-Whether you’re training for the big race or simply challenging yourself to get off the couch, Columbus is a great place to be a runner.
+Whether you’re training for the big race or are simply challenging yourself to get off the couch, Columbus is a great place to be a runner.
 It’s got everything you need: long paths, short paths, gravel paths, grass paths.
 Paths that take you past beautiful buildings.
 Paths that run you under trees and next to water.
-It’s basically a Dr. Seuss book.
+It’s basically like a Dr. Seuss book.

 If you feel like mingling with some of the diehard runners in Columbus, check out Big Darby Metro Park on the west side of town.
 Here, you’ll find over 18 miles of crushed gravel trails that attract the likes of Fleet Feet runners and OSU’s Cross Country teams.
 But they’re not even the most exotic creatures in the region’s largest park.
-No siree!
+No, siree!
 You can catch of glimpse of the park’s roaming (in an enclosed area) bison and get a sense for what Ohio looked like when these creatures grazed freely 200 years ago.

-If you’ve run in Columbus, you’ve probably stumbled upon the Scioto Greenway Trail, a 10-mile paved pathway starting at Merion Village and finishing up in Grandview.
+If you’ve run in Columbus, you’ve probably stumbled upon the Scioto Greenway Trail, a 12.2-mile paved pathway starting at Merion Village and finishing up in Grandview.
 As the city’s first greenway trail, it connects some of the most popular neighborhoods in Columbus, like the Brewery District and German Village, and it serves as the trailhead for several other parks like North Bank, Bicentennial, and Scioto Audubon.
 If you’re feeling like an overachiever, you can even jump on the Olentangy Trail to add more mileage.

 Antrim Park is 120 acres of awesome north of downtown, offering an easy 1.2-mile loop around a quarried lake.
 Beautiful wooded views attract loads of runners, as well as walkers, bikers, and lots of dogs.
-And as runners, we know that your knees will thank you for running on this gravel path instead of unforgiving concrete.
+And as runners, we know that your knees will thank you for taking on this gravel path instead of the unforgiving concrete.
 Isn’t that’s all the motivation you need to go for an extra lap?

 Urban warriors can get a taste of green when running around or through Goodale Park.
-A loop around the park is just under a mile, and several paths crisscross the park.
+A loop around this outdoor oasis is just under a mile, and several paths crisscross the park.
 If you feel like some agility training and distraction, head a couple blocks east to dodge pedestrians and traffic as you run through the bustling Short North (be ready to throw an occasional sidewalk juke.)
 Or, if you have a thing for old houses, run the streets of Victorian Village north of the park to check out the Victorian-style historical homes that line the streets.